mlin/spVCF/README.md

 ### Tabix slicing

-If the regular `bgzip` and `tabix` utilities are used to block-compress and index a spVCF file, then `spvcf tabix` can take a genomic range slice from it, extracting spVCF which decodes standalone.
+If the familiar `bgzip` and `tabix -p vcf` utilities are used to block-compress and index a spVCF file, then `spvcf tabix` can take a genomic range slice from it, extracting spVCF which decodes standalone.
 (The regular `tabix` utility generates the index, but using it to take the slice would yield a broken fragment.)
 Internally, this entails decoding a small bit of the spVCF, determined by the `spvcf encode --period` option.

 ```
 spvcf tabix [options] in.spvcf.gz chr1:1000-2000 [chr2 ...]